1. Reduced muscle soreness (strong evidence)

 2. Mood elevation and mental clarity (strong evidence)

-Cold exposure triggers a massive release of norepinephrine — a neurotransmitter that drives alertness, focus, and mood.
+Cold exposure triggers a massive release of norepinephrine, a neurotransmitter that drives alertness, focus, and mood.
 Studies show levels increase 200-300% during cold water immersion and remain elevated for hours afterward.
 This is why most cold plungers describe a euphoric, energized feeling after their session.
-It's not placebo — it's a measurable neurochemical response that happens consistently across subjects.
+It's not placebo.
+It's a measurable neurochemical response that happens consistently across subjects.

 3. Stress resilience (strong evidence)

 Repeatedly exposing yourself to controlled stress (cold water) trains your nervous system to handle stress more effectively.
 This concept, known as hormesis, has solid research backing.
-Regular cold plungers show lower baseline cortisol levels and improved heart rate variability (HRV) — both markers of stress resilience.
+Regular cold plungers show lower baseline cortisol levels and improved heart rate variability (HRV), both markers of stress resilience.
 You're literally training your body's stress response system every time you get in cold water.

 4. Reduced inflammation (moderate evidence)